SAMCRODE/twillingbot-mobile/README.md

 ## How to contribute

-You can contribute with this project opening an issue, on solving one as well with a pull request.
+You can contribute with this project opening or solving an issue with a pull request.